soup-bowl/XperiaPlay-Tools/README.md

 ## 🤖 xdb (adb - Android Debugging Bridge)
 This provides interactions with the running firmware.
 Currently you can:
-* Root the device using zergRush (exploitable firmwares only).
+* Root the device using zergRush (exploitable firmwares only - based upon [DooMLoRD implementation](https://forum.xda-developers.com/t/04-jan-rooting-unrooting-doomlords-easy-rooting-toolkit-v4-0-zergrush-exploit.1321582/)).

 Tested against R800i only.